 - Virtual Art Museum Field Trips

 - NASA News Flash

 - Financial Literacy/Money Smarts

 - Bring Your Pet to School

-During the school year, the Connections Academy’s Clubs & Activities team hosts contests and challenges to provide opportunities for students to interact with other students and share their talents on a larger scale.
+During the school year, the Connections Academy Clubs & Activities team offers a variety of events to provide opportunities for students to interact with other students, explore topics, and showcase talents.
 These special events occur during specified time periods and do not require club enrollment.
-Some examples of special events include the Yearbook Art Contest, Music Showcase, and Hour of Code (to celebrate Computer Science Week).
-There’s something for everyone in our online National Clubs & Activities program!
+Some examples of special events include the Photography and Music Showcases, and Hour of Code (to celebrate Computer Science Week).
+There’s something for everyone in the online National Clubs & Activities program!